-Then before we visited Porto, Portugal, I heard about something called a francesinha.
 I wasn’t entirely sure how to pronounce it (fran-zeh-zeen-ya) but from everything I read about it, it sounded epic.
-Essentially, it’s this monstrosity of a sandwich layered with multiple kinds of meat and cheese and a fried egg and gravy and French fries.
+Essentially, it’s a monstrosity of a sandwich that has multiple kinds of meat and cheese, a fried egg, gravy, and French fries.
 Essentially, a heart attack on a plate. 😉

-I wasn’t sure vegetarian versions existed, but it turns out a number of restaurants have them.
-The place we visited was the beloved spot of our delightful lunch waiter who said he eats there multiple times a week.
+I wasn’t sure vegetarian versions exist, but it turns out a number of restaurants have them.
+The place we visited was the beloved spot of our delightful lunch waiter.
+He said he eats there multiple times a week.

-Dan (the only omnivore in the family, and only on rare occasions) tried the original and said while it was, indeed, intense and way too big for one person to finish, it was delicious.
-The vegetarian version, with mushrooms and eggplant, also didn’t disappoint, so I riffed off of that to create this recipe.
+Dan (the only omnivore in the family, and only on rare occasions) tried the original and said it was delicious.
+(And also enormous – way too big for one person to finish.)
+The vegetarian version, with mushrooms and eggplant, also didn’t disappoint.
+I riffed off of that to create this recipe.

 We also don’t drink alcohol, and I’m hesitant to use it in a recipe for kids if I’m not certain it’s cooked off.
 So I subbed the typical beer in the sauce for our favorite intense root beer.
-We loved that, but feel free to use regular beer or more stock if you prefer or have it on hand.
+We loved that, but feel free to use regular beer or more stock if you prefer.

-Hope this easy recipe brings some of the spirit of Portugal into your home!
+Hope this easy Vegetarian Francesinha recipe brings some of the spirit of Portugal into your home!

 Vegetarian Francesinha Recipe